 If you can, you’ll want to find out when the make and model was first manufactured.
-Older models are sometimes less energy efficient and may lack useful features used in newer equipment.
+Older models are sometimes less energy efficient and may lack useful features found in new equipment.
 This should be fairly easy to find, but it’s also only half the information you want.
-You should also attempt to find out when the equipment was installed.
+You should also try and find out when the equipment was installed.

 What service company installed it?

-This may not always be easy to find out, but the previous homeowner may have scheduled a tune-up or maintenance visit before placing the house on the market.
-When this is the same service company that installed it, you can get a better sense of the standard of service the HVAC equipment has received so far.
+This might not always be easy to confirm, but the previous homeowner might have scheduled a tune-up or maintenance visit before putting the house on the market.
+When this is the same service company that installed it, you can get an idea about the quality of service the HVAC equipment has received so far.

 Has it received any routine maintenance?

-Professional preventive maintenance is one of the best things you can do for HVAC equipment.
-Previous homeowners may not have bothered with it, which might leave the HVAC system at a greater risk of problems, particularly if the HVAC system hasn’t even been used in a while.
-Routine maintenance can include everything from replacing the air filter to keeping crucial components clean and well-lubricated.
+Quality preventive maintenance is one of the best things you can do for HVAC equipment.
+Previous homeowners don’t always bother with it, which may leave the HVAC system at a higher risk of problems, particularly if the HVAC system hasn’t even been on in a while.
+Routine maintenance can consist of everything from replacing the air filter to keeping important components clean and well-lubricated.